VadymV/events_feature_extractor/README.md

 ## Lifelong Learning from Event-based Data
 ### A feature extractor for lifelong learning from the event-based data.
+See https://github.com/VadymV/events_lifelong_learning

 2021 Vadym Gryshchuk (vadym.gryshchuk@protonmail.com)